Trump Golfing Photos Posted Online As North Korea Says ‘Senile’ Trump Golfs Too Much

 — Heavy.com (@HeavySan) August 10, 2017

-According to the New York Daily News, General Kim Rak Gyom of North Korea said that Trump plays golf too much, and doesn’t understand how serious the nuclear threat is between the countries.
-Kim even called Trump a man who was “going senile,” and said that Trump was a guy who was “bereft of reason.”
+According to the New York Daily News, General Kim Rak Gyom of North Korea said that Trump plays golf too much and doesn’t understand how serious the nuclear threat is between the countries.
+Kim even called Trump a man who was “going senile” and said that Trump was a guy who was “bereft of reason.”
 Trump was also termed to be “extremely getting on the nerves” of North Korean soldiers with his comments.

-In the meantime, President Trump claimed that maybe his “fire and fury” words weren’t strong enough, and maybe should have used stronger language to threaten North Korea.
+In the meantime, President Trump claimed that maybe his “fire and fury” words weren’t strong enough, and maybe he should have used stronger language to threaten North Korea.
 The most recent pool report from USA Today shows President Trump claiming he wants to “de-nuke” the world.

 “I would like to de-nuke the world.
 President Obama said that global warming is the greatest threat.
 I disagree.
 He said he would like to see other countries get rid of their nuclear weapons.
 Until such time as they do, we will be the most powerful nuclear nation in the world, by far.”